DO DRUNK DRIVERS DO BETTER THAN THEIR VICTIMS?

 The question may never be settled, but there are things about drunk driving accidents and serious injuries and death that are very well known.
 In 2011, the more than 9,000 Americans died after being in a drunk driving accident.
 Drunk drivers seriously injure and kill innocent people needlessly every year.

-Have you been injured by a drunk driver?
-Learn your rights.
 Download your free copy of our book Don’t Wreck Your Injury Claim for important information.
-Contact a Kansas City drunk driving injury attorney at 888-348-2616 for more information about a free initial consultation.